argvsc47/Ash.ts/README.md

 A minimal web framework designed to be lightweight, multi-threaded, and async, implemented in Typescript

+# Building

+ - Since Ash.ts uses the [Zweit](https://github.com/argvsc47/Zweit) build system, make sure to have it
+ - Clone the repo and cd into the folder
+ - run `zweit.py make.zw` to build the framework or `zweit.py makeall.zw` to build every file one by one

 # configuration

 port: the port which the server listens to